Aye-aye Facts

 Aye-aye Physical Description

 The unusual Aye-aye almost always captivates those fortunate enough to encounter it in the wild.
 Though few find it visually appealing, it nonetheless captures one’s attention.
 It does not do so, though, due to impressive physical stature.
-That’s true since it’s a small species.
+That’s true since it’s a physically small species.

-A mature individual of this mammal attains an average head and body length measuring approximately 14 – 17 in (36 – 43 cm).
+A fully mature individual of this mammal attains an average head and body length measuring approximately 14 – 17 in (36 – 43 cm).
 The lengthy tail, though, significantly increases the total size.
-This appendage reaches a mean growth of 22 – 24 in (56 – 61 cm) itself.
+This distinctive appendage reaches a mean growth of 22 – 24 in (56 – 61 cm) itself.

 - Kingdom: Animalia